lgondara/qa_gen/iclr_bp_v2.md

 When working with sensitive patient data, privacy cannot be an afterthought; it must be a fundamental architectural constraint.
 Large Language Models have a known propensity to memorize training data, which poses a catastrophic risk in a healthcare organization.
 If an adversary could query a model to reconstruct an individual's data, we would have failed our patients.

 To mitigate this, we rely primarily on *local, open-weights models* (like Llama or Mistral) hosted entirely within our firewall.
 Sending patient data to a public API is simply not an option for us.
-Additionally, where possible, we integrated *Differential Privacy (DP)* into our training pipeline.
+Additionally, where possible, we integrated *Differential Privacy (DP)* {cite} into our training pipeline.
 DP provides a mathematical guarantee that individual patient data cannot be reverse-engineered from the model weights, but it degrades utility.
-In scenarios where high utility is desired, in addition to locally hosted models, we only use fully anonymized data.
+In scenarios where high utility is desired, in addition to locally hosted models, the models are only trained on fully anonymized data.

 > **The Lesson:** Privacy must be integrated into the development lifecycle, not added at the end.
 Prefer local, offline models for sensitive data, and evaluate the trade-off between Differential Privacy guarantees, model utility, and data anonymization.